Sagar Thapa

-Sagar Thapa (born 21 November 1985) is a footballer from Nepal, and was until October 2015 the captain of the national team.
-He made his first appearance for the Nepal national football team in 2003.
+Sagar Thapa is a former Nepalese footballer and the former captain of the Nepal national team.
+Known for his strong defensive skills, he played a crucial role in Nepal’s international football scene.
+Thapa represented Nepal in various tournaments, contributing significantly to the team’s performances over the years.

-Since then, Thapa has represented his country in 50 international matches which puts him behind only Bal Gopal Maharjan and Upendra Man Singh.
-In October 2015, five members of the All Nepal Football Association, including Sagar Thapa and Sandip Rai, were arrested for match fixing.
-He was supposed to take 5 lakhs per fixed match.

 Early life

 Thapa was born in the village of Machhegaun in Kathmandu District, although he spent most of childhood in Dharan and Biratnagar.
-When he was in eight grade Thapa was offered a scholarship by the Daffodil School of Kathmandu.
-In 2001 at the age of 17 Thapa joined Friends Club.
-Initially he played as a forward and midfielder but after a being offered a vacant spot in central defense Thapa made the position his own.
+When he was in eight grade, Thapa was offered a scholarship by the Daffodil School of Kathmandu.
+In 2001, at the age of 17, Thapa joined Friends Club.
+Initially he played as a forward and midfielder but after a being offered a vacant spot in central defense, Thapa made the position his own.

 Career

 Yeti Himalayan Sherpa Club

 Thapa started his career at the Himalayan Sherpa Club.
 His contract expired in 2012, but his decision to leave his club was heavily scrutinized in the media.
 The main reason why he left was because he felt that the salary of 50,000 rupees per month wasn't good enough, demanding that he and other prominent Nepali footballers should be paid 1 Lakh (or 100,000 rupees) per month.